koch-means-cook/pedlr/documentation/docs/problem_chase.md

 Here, I outline overview of our chase for the problem that the basic pedlr model shifts mean estimate in the same direction.
+Right click on image and 'open in new tab' to make it bigger.

 ---